kaust-library/repo2preservica/README.md

 ## Configuration

+Files that need to be edited before running the script:

-Use the file `.env_example` to customize your version of the `.env` file with the credentials for Preservica.
+- `.env` with the credentials to Preservica.
+See the file `.env_example`
+- `config/ingest.cfg` with informations "run time" information like the directory with the subdirectories to ingest, which Preservica folder to use, among others.

 ## Running the Script